cmda-minor-web/real-time-web-2021/course/week-2.md

 **Your external data source should be real-time (like a twitter feed).** If you want to build an app that uses a data source that can't be consumed in real-time (or by polling external data that changes regularly) there is an alternative.
 Create an app where you use a non real-time external source but where your users can manipulate the data model on your server in real time.
 Like this [drawing] app made by Fenna de Wilde last year or this [game] made by Mees Rutten.
 If you don't use a real-time external data source, Check with a teacher if your concept is sufficient to pass the course.

 Pick a data source and define what you want to do.
-You can find a real-time source yourself (be weary of OAuth, poor documentation, strict rate limits etc.) or pick one from this [list].
+You can find a real-time source yourself (be weary of OAuth, poor documentation, strict rate limits etc.) or pick one from this [list](https://docs.google.com/spreadsheets/d/1YKMTvdWVbzJ-CXDCHBEH2n3KofcQTN7EerTOEXy9MHI/edit?usp=sharing).
 If you find outdated information in the list, please update it 🙏🏼.
 Outline your concept in the readme; describe the API you intend to use, including it’s properties (rate-limit, authorization method, API methods, etc.)

 **Examples:** [slack], [github], [twitter], [npm]